allcolor/YaHP-Converter/README.md

 YaHP is a Java library that allows you to convert an HTML document into a PDF document.
 YaHP use a pluggable renderer system.
 However, since the 1.2.19 version only the renderer based on [Flying Saucer](http://code.google.com/p/flying-saucer/) is available.

+## Issues

+You can log any issue in the [dedicated section](https://github.com/allcolor/YaHP-Converter/issues).

 ## Contact

 Please contact the creator of YAHP at <quentin.anciaux@advalvas.be> if you have any question.